qq431169079/ShadowSuiteFramework/README.md

 + [ISSUE]: Readline bug, it does not read the command history properly.

 + [ISSUE]: Notepad bug fixes...
 BUGGY!

++ [ISSUE]: Python requirements has no info if it is python 2 or 3.

 # License and Copying
 ------------------------